okfde/fragdenstaat_de/README.md

 - freetype and imagemagick
 - libmagic

-All of these dependencies should be installable paket managers (e.g. `brew` on macOS).
+All of these dependencies should be installable via package managers (e.g. `brew` on macOS).

 To make the setup easier the following script (`devsetup.sh`) creates a virtual environment, sets up and installs all repos of the Python backend and installs and links all repos of the JavaScript frontend build.